 People come to Spiritual Direction for many reasons, but the focus of this ministry concerns the way God is working with an individual.
 Sometimes people begin for a specific reason or because they are aware of movements that are occurring within them which they need to share with someone who can take a discerning and objective view.
 Spiritual Direction starts wherever you are in your journey and will seek to help you integrate your spirituality with the rest of your life.
 “Here we are, you and I, and I hope a third, Christ, is in our midst” (St. Aelred of Riveaulx)

 Some directors will make a charge and others will ask for a donation for each session.
+This is made clear either on the website or during the initial communication.

 A commitment to spiritual direction will involve: